Successful Women Find Ways To Multiply Money

 Betty shook her head and sighed.
 “I don’t know what it is,” she said quietly.
 “I make a very good salary, more than I expected to be making at this point.
 And I keep thinking I should have been able to save a lot more money by now—I mean, I’ve been working at the same place for almost ten years.
 And believe me, I put in long, hard hours, and I don’t have much of a life outside of work.
 But finding the time to invest is just so hard.
 It seems easier to keep going month by month, and to let the future take care of itself.”

 Betty sighed again, and so did I. It’s a familiar story.
 Betty wasn’t very different from many other women.
 She was using her money one month at a time to meet her obligations when, with a slight shift in perspective and spending, she would have the opportunity—as does everyone who earns a steady income—to create an investment vision that will keep her safe and solvent when she’s no longer earning cash.
 She also had within her reach the tools to carve out a more fulfilling life for herself.
 Betty was young, attractive, witty, vibrant, loyal, caring, bright, and ambitious.
-But she was also lonely when it came to relationship.
+But she was also lonely when it came to a relationship.

 The dent in the financial spoke of her Wheel of Life was throwing her whole life out of balance.
 She was spiritually poor and fearful of relationships because she spent all her energy working or worrying about paying her bills.
-The men she dated tended to be less ambitious than she, and Betty wondered whether they were attracted to her or to her ability to care for them financially.
+The men she dated tended to be less ambitious than she and Betty wondered whether they were attracted to her or to her ability to care for them financially.

 We talked about what was preventing Betty from leading a more balanced life.
 She agreed that the same misconceptions, fears, and myths—including the White Knight Syndrome—that hold back most women were part of her challenge.
 But luckily for Betty, she has awakened from her financial slumber and is beginning to give her future some serious thought.
-She hasn’t hatched her strategy yet, but she’s well on her way to making one.
+She hasn’t hatched her strategy yet, but she’s well on her way to make one.
 And, more important, Betty is overcoming a central fear she’s harbored much of her life— that she’ll be short of money and will not be able to take adequate care of herself.
 That particular fear—one shared by many women— underlies her driving work ethic.
 However, it had rooted her in place so that she couldn’t move forward in her financial life and now is the time to get rid of it.

 It was time for Betty to put the game of golf to work in her life.
 Time to spend less than she earns so that she has the capital to plant for harvest later in her life.
 Betty was intrigued and imaginative about this new perspective for her money.